Kookiecath/Catherine_Song/README.md

 # Cruise-lines

-This project analyzes the historical stock price performance of two cruise line corporations: Norwegian Cruise Line Corporation and Carnival Cruise Line Corporation.
-The Nasdaq ticker for both companies are: NCLH and CCL.
-I analyzed their historical stock price performance since IPO, moving average, volatility, Sharpe ratio and its comparison with the Nasdaq Index.
+In this project, I analyzed the stock performance of two cruise line corporations: Norwegian Cruise Line and Carnival Cruise Line.
+I analyzed their time series data since IPO, their moving average, volatility, Sharpe ratio and their comparison to the Nasdaq Index.
+I also analyzed their performance before and during the COVID-19 pandemic, and made prediction for the near future.
+Although they both suffered from the huge negative impact of COVID-19 pandemic in the first three months of 2020, we could see the stock prices began to resume thereafter.